san diego moving team

 solona beach coastline

-With a population of over 4,300 – the smallest on this list – Del Mar is a quaint seaside area with glamorous Hollywood ties that date back to the days of silent films.
+With a population of just under 4,000, cozy Del Mar is the smallest on our list.
+This quaint seaside area has glamorous Hollywood ties that date back to the days of silent films.

 The Del Mar Thoroughbred Club, fittingly described as where “the turf meets the surf,” is one of the biggest venues for horse racing in the United States.
 The racing season is only between July and September, but the races leave their impact during the summer months every year.